yongjieliang/yongjieliang.github.io/_pages/about.md

 News
 ======
 The following articles have been recently accepted but have not yet been published.
+A # symbol indicates the first author, and a * denotes the corresponding author.
+You can also find my articles on <a href="https://orcid.org/0009-0001-1059-088X"> ORCID</a> or <a href="https://www.webofscience.com/wos/author/record/NAX-7893-2025">WOS</a>.

 * Jiaying Fan#, **Yongjie Liang#**, Junyue Cao#, Peiyuan Wang, Bizhong Wei*, Yuexiang Li.
 HEDS-Net: A Hybrid State-Space Architecture with Axial Bridge and Progressive Weighting for Medical Image Segmentation[C].
 International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI), 2026.
 * Zijian Xie#, **Yongjie Liang#**, Yawen Huang, Xian Wu, Bizhong Wei, Yuexiang Li*.
 Det-Y: A Multi-center Dataset and Benchmark for Efficient Detection of Mycobacterium Tuberculosis in Sputum Smears[C].
 International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI), 2026.